100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 650gns

-Purchased by Mr E. (Ned) Moss, a well known Sydney sportsman and gambler, the colt, named Theo, after Theo Marks the famous architect, won two Derbies and a Guineas, all in succession.
-Theo’s dam Mirabelle II, the winner of 15 races, was bred in Belgium and was imported from England to New Zealand by George Currie of Koatanui Stud in Wanganui.
+The colt’s dam, Mirabelle II, the winner of 15 races, was bred in Belgium and was imported from England to New Zealand by George Currie of Koatanui Stud in Whanganui.

-Theo was tried at two, placing second in three of his first four starts but then broke through at start six to score the AJC Wentworth Hcp at Randwick on Sydney Cup Day 1934.
-At his third start at three, he finished strongly for third in the STC Rosehill Guineas (G1).
-A half length win in the AJC Derby (G1) followed, in which he caught the pacemaker and warm favourite Silver King inside the final furlong.
+At his third start at three he finished strongly for third in the STC Rosehill Guineas (Gr.1).
+A half-length win in the AJC Derby (Gr.1) followed in which he caught the pacemaker and warm favourite Silver King inside the final furlong.

-At four, a fourth in the 1935 AJC Metropolitan Hcp (G1) was the best of 11 runs which ended when carrying 10 stone (63.5kg) in a welter handicap.
+At four, a fourth in the 1935 AJC Metropolitan Hcp (Gr.1) was the best of 11 runs which ended when carrying 10 stone (63.5kg) in a welter handicap.
 A tendon injury sustained in the Melbourne Cup is believed to have affected his racing performance.

 He was sold in 1936 to D. U. Seaton to stand at the Kingsfield Stud in Aberdeen, NSW.